Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-android.md

 If you would like to know more about hot to configure nodes, please go to the section [**Configuring nodes** in our guide on Node and App Settings](/docs/os/advanced-guides/node-and-app-settings#configuring-nodes)

 :::infoNode and App lifecycles
-Depending on the lifecycle stage that your ActyxOS nodes or apps is in, your interaction with it might be limited to certain commands.
+Depending on the lifecycle stage that your ActyxOS nodes or apps are in, your interaction with it might be limited to certain commands.
 Please check our guide on [Node and App Lifecycles](/docs/os/advanced-guides/node-and-app-lifecycle) to find out more.
 :::

 ### Starting and Stopping Apps